Tuition & Aid

 There are three components to the financial aid process:

-Completion and submission of the online financial aid application.
+- Completion and submission of the online financial aid application.
+The application deadline is January 31, 2024.

-Submission of 2019 income tax return to SSS.
-Please plan to file your 2019 tax return prior to March 6, 2020, if you wish to be considered for financial aid.
-In order to be considered, we require the full 2019 tax return, including all related W-2s, 1099s, and K-1.
+- Submission of 2022 income tax return to SSS.
+In order to be considered, we require the full 2022 tax return, and all related W-2s, 1099s, and K-1 from 2023.
 We also require a 4506-T form.
 Please contact the chief financial officer, Kelly Vaughn, if you have questions.

 All three requirements must be completed before the application can be considered.

 The agency returns its assessment to the school.
 All forms filed by the deadline will be considered as a group by the Financial Assistance Committee.
-Awards will be announced by mid-April.
+Awards will be announced by mid-March.

 Parents must respond in writing by the date requested in the financial aid award letter if they wish to accept the school’s offer.
 After this date, the school considers the offer declined and the funds will be reallocated.
 Any forms filed after the deadline will be considered after other awards have been made.